DonWilliams09/pyppbox_project/README.md

    ```
 2. Place the `.pkl` files provided by the first team in the appropriate REID module directory.
 3. Configure paths in the `examples/configs` directory to match your setup.
-4. Add the video you want to process in the 'data' file
+4. Add the video you want to process in the `data` file